Eduard-Konovka/online-store/README.md

-# Web application of a book online store (course project)
+# Web application of a book online store

 A single-page web application of an online bookstore.